 Data from past surveys can give you a baseline.
 Data from future surveys will then allow you to measure progress, provided the indicators used are comparable.
 Compile the available data from previous surveys, and review the metadata, such as the definition of each indicator and the methodology for collecting data.
-Data can only be compared if they were collected in the same way.
+Data can be compared if samples are comparable and data were collected in the same way.